 The levels of transition assessment outlined below build on each other and are not mutually exclusive.

-Level II transition assessment is an in-depth investigation of transition-relevant information and data across all major transition domains, including employment, postsecondary education and training, independent living, and community participation.
-This comprehensive process involves the administration of both informal and formal transition assessments, which may include community-based assessments when appropriate.
-The goal of a Level II assessment is to provide a more detailed understanding of a student's strengths, preferences, interests, and needs, ensuring that planning for life after high school is individualized and aligned with realistic opportunities.
-By gathering data from multiple sources and contexts, the assessment helps educators, families, and students make informed decisions about supports, services, and pathways that will promote successful outcomes in adulthood.
-A formal report is prepared and shared with the IEP team to guide transition planning and ensure alignment with the student's individualized education program.
+Level II transition assessment is an in‑depth investigation of transition‑relevant information across major domains such as employment, postsecondary education and training, and independent living.
+Conducted by the high school transition specialist and used only for students in high school, this assessment is initiated through an Individualized Education Program (IEP) team referral and follows the Individualized Education Program (IEP) evaluation timeline.
+It involves a comprehensive review of both formal and informal assessment data to develop a deeper understanding of a student’s strengths, preferences, interests, and needs, ensuring that planning for life after high school is individualized and aligned with realistic opportunities.
+By gathering information from multiple sources and contexts, the Level II assessment supports informed decision‑making about the supports, services, and pathways that will promote successful adult outcomes.
+A formal report is prepared and shared with the Individualized Education Program (IEP) team to guide transition planning and ensure alignment with the student’s individualized education program.